CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 #### Playing Characters

  - _Rules Erratum:_ You may play a character if you do not have enough influence to control them.
 However, if there are any characters you do not have the influence to control at the end of your organization phase, the character you brought into play this turn must be returned to your hand.
  - If you play a Ringwraith at a non-Darkhaven site where there is one of your non-Ringwraith companies, one of the companies must move that turn.
-If both companies are still there at the end of the movement/hazard phase, discard the non-Rinwraith company. \[Effective 11/17/97]()
+If both companies are still there at the end of the movement/hazard phase, discard the non-Ringwraith company. \[Effective 11/17/97]()

 #### Storing Items